 Refurbishment and deconstruction of bridge caps

 During deconstruction, selective, controlled work is essential to avoid damaging the concrete slab, waterproofing layer or already renewed components.
 Methods are selected based on boundary conditions such as reinforcement density, member thickness, traffic situation and sensitivity to vibrations.
 In this context, concrete demolition shear and hydraulic wedge splitter are proven tools to remove caps section by section, expose reinforcement or separate components.
+Pre-cutting along joint lines, dust suppression and staged release of segments help protect the existing structure and maintain traffic operations.

 - Concrete demolition shear: precise biting of cap concrete, exposing reinforcement, reduced vibrations compared with percussion tools